-The Department has identified 29 documents that fall within the scope of your request.
-These documents were in the possession of Department on 30 March 2016 when your FOI request was received.
+The Department has identified five documents that fall within the scope of your request.
+These documents were in the possession of Department on 12 June 2016 when your FOI request was received.

-The decision in relation to the documents in the possession of the Department which come within the scope of your request is as follows:
+The decision in relation to the documents in the possession of the Department which come within the scope of your request is to release five documents in part with deletions.